robj411/p2_drivers/README.md

 person.
 The Effect on transmission is one minus the relative infectiousness of an infectious vaccinated person compared to an infectious unvaccinated person.
 The Rate of waning is the rate at which the vaccine effects decay over time.
+Parameter choices were made to align with Whittaker et al. (2024).

 ## 3.4 Contact rates